Tommy-Dang/Delek/README.md

 # HW1

-This is the link to my Readme file: https://tommy-dang.github.io/HW1/
+This is the link to my presentation: https://tommy-dang.github.io/HW1/

 This is the link to my github repo: https://github.com/Tommy-Dang/HW1